COQUEREL'S GIANT MOUSE LEMUR

 Behavior and Lifestyle

-Coquerel’s giant mouse lemurs are nocturnal and arboreal.
+Coquerel’s giant mouse lemurs are nocturnal (active at night) and arboreal (tree-dwelling).
 They spend their days in spherical nests in the trees, typically about 6–30 feet (2–10 m) high in a tree or nestled within dense vegetation.
 Their nests can be up to 1.5 feet (0.5 m) in diameter.
 They typically sleep alone, except for a mother with her offspring.

 Males’ testicles grow significantly during the mating season, growing up to five times their normal size!

 Coquerel’s giant mouse lemurs are typically very solitary, except for a mother with her offspring.
 One study found an average of only one social interaction between adults every 10 hours of observation.
-Conflict among conspecifics is rare, but occurs disproportionately more often between males and females than between members of the same sex.
+Conflict among conspecifics (other individuals in the same species) is rare, but occurs disproportionately more often between males and females than between members of the same sex.
 Studies have shown a variety of population densities for Coquerel’s giant mouse lemurs, ranging between 78 and 540 individuals per square mile (30–210 individuals per square kilometer).

 Coquerel’s giant mouse lemurs use a variety of communication methods, including scent marking and vocalizations such as alarm calls, territorial defense calls, and mating calls.